|

 List unsubscribe header cover image with tiles

-The list-unsubscribe header is part of an email header that provides a standardized way for email recipients to unsubscribe from mailing lists.
-Including this header in an email allows email clients to display an “Unsubscribe” option at the top of an email, typically near the sender’s email address or the subject line.
+Including this unsubscribe header in an email allows email clients to display an “Unsubscribe” option at the top of an email, typically near the sender’s email address or the email subject line.

 List unsubscribe header